 14. BIS will make the Proposed Charging Letter, this Agreement, and the Order, if issued, available to the public.
 BIS may also issue a press release relating to this matter, the contents of which will be determined by BIS in its discretion.
-Z11 Corporation and Z11 Kangson.
-Settlement Agreement Page 18 of 18

-15. Each signatory affirms that he/she has authority to enter into this Settlement Agreement and to bind his/her respective party to the terms and conditions set forth herein.
+15. Each signatory affirms that he/she has authority to enter into this

+Settlement Agreement and to bind his or her respective party to the terms and conditions set forth herein.

-BUREAU OF INDUSTRY AND SECURITY U.S/DEPARTMENT OF COMMERCE
+BUREAU OF INDUSTRY AND SECURITY ZHONGXING TELECOMMUNICATIONS EQUIPMENT CORPORATION

-Douglas R. Hassebrock Director of Export Enforcement
+Douglas R. Hassebrock Director, Office of Export Enforcement Yin Yimin Chairman

-Date: March 7, 2017

-ZHONGXING TELECOMMUNICATIONS EQUIPMENT CORPORATION

-Zhao Xianming Chairman and President

-Date: March 2 .
-2017
+Date: June Date: June, 2018

 ZTE KANGXUN TELECOMMUNICATIONS LTD.

-Chairman
+Pang Shengqing Chairman

-Date: March 02 .
-2017
+Date: June

 Reviewed and approved by:

-Wendy Wesong, Esq Clifford Chance L.L.P.

-Counsel for Zhongxing Telecommunications

-Equipment Corporation and

-ZIE Kangxun Telecommunications Ltd.

-Date: March Z .
-2017
+the total

+Stephen Propst, Esq.
+J. Evans Rice, III, Esq.
+Hogan Lovells US LLP Counsel for Zhongxing Telecommunications Equipment Corporation and ZTE Kangxun Telecommunications Ltd. Date: June 7 2018